Restoring Old Records - How it's done

 Windyridge CDs are produced on high quality Grade A CD-R blanks (Taiyo Yuden since 2005), and duplicated at low speed.
 Each CD has a full colour on-body label and comes in a Jewel Case with an illustrated cover colour laser printed on stiff card, together with full track listings, matrix and issue numbers and concise biographical information.
 The styling of the packaging is consistent across all the discs in each range, so that together they will form an attractive collection.
 Stocks are held of each item to ensure rapid delivery; they are not made to order.

 All our downloads are standard mp3 files, and are designed to play on any mp3 player.
 We use variable bitrate encoding (Standard VBR, High Encoding Quality, Quality setting 2, mono) which produces a sound of a similar quality to our CDs.
 Your agreement with us on the purchase of an mp3 file is that it is for personal use only and not for further distribution.

 These recordings are transferred from original 78rpm and cylinder recordings.
-Under current UK copyright law, the original recorded sound comes into the public domain after 50 years.
+Under current UK copyright law, the original recorded sound for a recording published prior to 1963 comes into the public domain after 50 years.
 However, the underlying published song lyrics and music remain in copyright for 70 years after the death of the author.
 All Windyridge CDs are licenced by the Mechanical Copyright Protection Society (MCPS), and a royalty fee has been paid.
 As well as keeping within the law, purchasers will be pleased to know that they are also making a contribution to the descendants of the original authors.
 Please note that all Windyridge CDs and downloads are copyright in the re-issue transfer to which we retain all rights.

 Any Comments on the CDs?